Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Canada has aligned the Workplace Hazardous Materials Information System (WHMIS) with the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).

-Please refer to the following other OSH Answers documents for more information:
+Please refer to the following other OSH Answers documents for information on:

 Labels are the first alert to the user about the major hazards associated with that product, and outline the basic precautions or safety steps that should be taken.

-In most cases, suppliers are responsible for labelling the hazardous products that they provide to customers.
-Note: Labels should be affixed to, printed or written on, or attached to the hazardous product or the container and remain legible.
-Providing a WHMIS 2015 label along with the shipping papers would not be considered to be in compliance.
+In most cases, suppliers are responsible for labelling the hazardous products they provide to customers.
+Note: Labels must be affixed to, printed or written on, or attached to the hazardous product or the container and remain legible.
+Providing a compliant WHMIS label along with the shipping papers would not be considered to be in compliance.

-Employers are responsible for making sure that hazardous products that come into the workplace are labelled and to prepare and apply a workplace label when appropriate.
+Employers are responsible for making sure that hazardous products that come into the workplace are labelled and for preparing and applying a workplace label when appropriate.

 Yes.
 There are two main types of WHMIS labels: supplier labels, and workplace labels.